Litigation Funding

 The scope of the review at its outset is as follows (but may be subject to necessary variation):

-To set out the current position of Third Party Funding (TPF)
+To set out the current position of litigation funding and third party funding (TPF)

 TPF is currently subject to self-regulation.
 The review will consider: